JustinTimperio/pacback/README.md

 In the following example, I will install Haskell which is a dependency nightmare.
 After installing it we will show how to quickly uninstall all your changes.
 1. First, we create a restore point with: `pacback -c 3`
-2. Next we install Haskell packages with: `pacman -S stack`
+2. Next, we install Haskell packages with: `pacman -S stack`
 3. Once you are ready to remove Haskell use: `pacback -rb 3`

 ![Pacback Haskell](https://imgur.com/PzUznWZ.gif)